tristanpenman/yolo-rknn/README.md

 * `validation-annotations-bbox.csv`
 * `test-annotations-bbox.csv`

-Note: This prompt can be suppressed by adding the `-y` option, ensuring that all files are downloaded automatically:
+Alternatively, the prompt can be suppressed by adding the `-y` option, ensuring that all files are downloaded automatically:

 ```bash
 python OIDv6_ToolKit/main.py downloader -y --classes Apple Orange --type_csv all